Auckland Zoo is no longer about humans on the outside looking in at the animals. Now, it’s all about being part of the landscape together.

 We approach a large hole that is destined to become a tropical dome (an Indonesian swamp forest habitat), where Sunda gharial (a large Asian crocodile species) and many other fish and reptile species will live in a scientifically engineered environment that mimics the hot and humid tropics.

 Lake reveals the concrete bunker in the distance is, in fact, the orangutans and siamangs’ new care quarters and assures me that once landscaped, visitors will hardly notice it’s there.
-Orangutan male Charlie and females Melur and Wanita are currently on holiday at Orana Wildlife Park in Christchurch, and will be returning to moving into their new digs soon.
+Orangutan male Charlie and females Melur and Wanita are currently on holiday at Orana Wildlife Park in Christchurch, and will be returning to move into their new digs soon.

 “One of the reasons we’ve built such a robust building is so we are able to control the temperature and humidity perfectly to mirror the jungle environment.
 After all, we’re mimicking a tropical climate.
 With orangutans and other primates, we need to able to keep the building warm and also moist.
 So we’re using bio-floors, where we have a really thick, deep mulch layer on the floor that holds a lot of moisture that humidifies the air.
 And secondly, we have shared shelters, you’re now looking into one of them here.